Henry Clay Work: Character

-One of Work's obituaries summarized his persona as an "invalid-like fellow with sadness in his voice and bearing poverty in his dress."
-Reportedly "a man of fine appearance," he stood at about five feet ten inches, having brown hair, full whiskers and bluish-grey eyes.
-He was "very reserved and unassuming," going as far as to refuse exposing plagiarism to his music.
-He made few intimate friends.
-Practicing what his temperance songs preached, he was a committed teetotaler and Prohibitionist activist, even advocating the outlawing of tobacco.
+One of Work's obituaries summed up his persona as an "invalid-like fellow with sadness in his voice and bearing poverty in his dress".
+Reportedly handsome, he stood at about five feet ten inches, having brown hair, full whiskers, and bluish-grey eyes.
+He was quiet and unassuming, to the extent that his nephew said he refused to expose those who plagiarized his music.
+Work made few intimate friends.
+Practicing what his temperance songs preached, he was a committed teetotaler and Prohibition activist and even called for tobacco to be outlawed.

-A Christian disciple and regular church-goer, while residing in Brooklyn, Work frequented services at Henry Ward Beecher's Plymouth Church; in 1871 he wrote: "One radical struck deep into the ground where Plymouth Church stands, and for months that was all that held me."
-In fact, that year, he composed a brief oratorio dedicated to his congregation, Joy in Heaven!, or The Returning Wandering's Welcome.
+Work was a Christian disciple and regularly attended Mass.
+While residing in Brooklyn, he frequented services at Henry Ward Beecher's Plymouth Church; an 1871 letter mentions his devotion to it: "One radical struck deep into the ground where Plymouth Church stands, and for months that was all that held me."
+That year, he composed a brief oratorio dedicated to his congregation, Joy in Heaven!, or The Returning Wanderer's Welcome.